Top Kid-Friendly Wineries in Southern California

 4. Ponte Winery – Temecula Valley

 While perhaps not quite as kid-friendly as some of the other wineries on this list, the Ponte Winery is still an excellent option for families.
 This winery is known for its beautiful setting and friendly hospitality.
-It has a calm, upscale feel without being overly formal, making it a nice balance for families looking for a more refined winery experience that still feels relaxed.
-The gardens and open-air restaurant provide space to spread out, and the slower pace of the tasting room makes it an easy place to linger.
+It has a calm, upscale feel without being overly formal.
+It’s a nice balance for families looking for a more refined winery experience that still feels relaxed.
+The gardens and open-air restaurant provide space to spread out, and families will appreciate the outdoor seating and designated picnic area, perfect for enjoying a meal or letting kids play in the fresh air.

-The tasting rooms at Ponte are for ages 21 and up only, but families can enjoy the garden area and the restaurant.
+The tasting rooms at Ponte are for ages 21 and up only.
+But families can enjoy the garden area and the restaurant.
 The restaurant has plenty of kid-friendly items on it, and they even come with ice cream.
+Ponte charges a tasting fee, which often includes access to the gardens and sometimes a complimentary non-alcoholic beverage for kids.
+Please note that outside food is not permitted, but the on-site restaurant offers a variety of options.
+And kids love the chance to play in the gardens and outdoor spaces, making the winery especially appealing for families.

 5. Mount Palomar Winery – Temecula Valley

-📝 Before you go — general tips for visiting kid-friendly wineries
+Before you go — general tips for visiting family friendly wineries

 - Call ahead or check the website.
 Policies vary — some wineries are fully all-ages; others allow children in certain spaces/timeframes.
 Plus, there could be special events going on that either limit the ages or would make your experience less fun with kids.